blairanderson/serverlessconsultants/plugins/serverless-basic-authentication.md

 Sometimes you need to integrate your api with some outside system, and you are not capable of setting up custom headers with keys.
 Almost all systems support Basic Authentication out of the box though.
 Which is where this plugin comes in.

 This plugin will install a custom authenticator for the functions you specify as being private, and use the API Keys (so no user management required) as http basic username and password.

+When using this plugin, you can use both the `x-api-key` header, or the `Authorization` header for authentication.

 Installation
 ------------